Duelers/Duelers/devTools/cardCreator/readme.md

 * Run the script  (ideally from the command line, if you double-click the .exe you won't see error messages)
 * Assuming you have no errors, run the game and login as the account mentioned in info.json (this defaults to "duelyst").
 * Go to collection, add your new card to decks and playtest it.
-* If you are happy with the card then the next is to sumbit it:
+* If you are happy with the card then the next is to submit it:
 	* Developers can 'submit' the card by creating a pull request using Git.
 	* Other users can post the card.json file on Discord and some friendly dev will come along and do the rest for you.